- Asked by: Fergus Ewing, MSP for Inverness East, Nairn and Lochaber, Scottish National Party

 Answered by Andy Kerr on 16 December 2003

-To ask the Scottish Executive how the methodology for this year's Government Expenditure and Revenues in Scotland report will allocate Scotland's share of the aggregates tax.
+To ask the Scottish Executive whether the methodology used to calculate EU contributions to Scotland in this year's Government Expenditure and Revenues in Scotland report will take into account an estimated Scottish share of the extra-regio territory and what the reasons are for its position on the matter.

 Answer